 Specifically, whilst we believe we have addressed and mitigated these risks in our existing plans, the following risks will arise:

-If there is insufficient funding available to pay for the costs of collecting the loan repayments over the life of the loans, that activity may cease leaving no means to return lenders investments to them – however, in our estimation, the income received by Ablrate under the loan agreements, as detailed in our Wind Down Plan, is more than sufficient to cover the expected costs of winding down the loan book;
+If there is insufficient funding available to pay for the costs of collecting the loan repayments over the life of the loans, that activity may cease leaving no means to return lenders investments to them;

-That services in a wind-down are provided by entities which do not have the same permissions as Ablrate and as a result, the same regulatory protections do not exist throughout the wind-down period – however, should we choose a third party to wind down the loan book we would aim to ensure that there would be no decrease in regulatory scrutiny during a wind-down period;
+That services in a wind-down are provided by entities which do not have the same permissions as Ablrate and as a result, the same regulatory protections do not exist throughout the wind-down period.

 Loans on Ablrate are bilateral, i.e they are between you and the borrower.
 Should Ablrate cease to be in business those rights still apply and you are entitled to the monies paid by the borrowers on a continuing basis.
-However, if Ablrate ceases operation you will be entitled to receive monies held in the client account but those monies that have not been received from borrowers (i.e future or outstanding payments) will not be due until they are paid by the borrower.
+However, if Ablrate ceases operation you will be entitled to receive monies held in the client account but those monies that have not been received from borrowers (i.e future or outstanding payments) will not be due until they are paid by the borrower and will not form part of the client money that Ablrate holds which you would be entitled to in a wind down event.